Hello Everyone!! Its Vic here 2 tell u some great news!! the yad2 is having its first event!! please come and support the event and join the fun :D

 Our quest for the truth and ultimate realization continues.
 This week will see us return to the Buddha's Bliss temple in Willetton to learn more about the Heart Sutra.
 The explaination of the beginning of the sutra is of the most important and one that should not be missed.

-Location: 21 Woodthorpe Drive, Willetton
+Details as follows: Location: 21 Woodthorpe Drive, Willetton Time: 7.15pm

 for transport or questions "look to my coming on the first light of the fifth day, at dawn look to the east" or email or ring 0421 605 422, whatevers easier.